spcweb/TermInA/README.md

 See [Multi-AI Setup Guide](docs/MULTI_AI_SETUP.md) for complete configuration instructions.

-## � New Terminal Features 2.0 🆕
+## ✨ New in 0.2 BETA 🧪

-Termina 2.0 introduces powerful terminal enhancements for a better user experience:
+This release introduces powerful terminal enhancements for a better user experience:

 ### 📋 Copy & Paste
 - **Smart copy**: `Cmd+C` copies selected text or current line if nothing selected